 In most situations your landlord does not need to give you a reason (although acting on discriminatory or retaliatory motives is illegal).
 A landlord can simply give you a written notice to move, allowing you 21 days as required by Colorado law and specifying the date on which your tenancy will end.

 Your landlord may legally provide less notice in specific circumstances--for example, if you have violated other terms of your rental agreement (for example, bringing in an unauthorized tenant), or if you have violated basic responsibilities imposed by law (such as by dealing drugs on the rental property).

 It is equally easy for tenants in Colorado to get out of a month-to-month rental agreement.
-You must provide the same amount of notice (seven days) as the landlord (unless your rental agreement provides a shorter amount of notice).
+You must provide the same amount of notice (21 days) as the landlord.
 Be sure to check your rental agreement which may require that you give notice on the first of the month or on another specific date.